RickCarlino/KoalaCards/README.md

   <img src="./logo.png" alt="The KoalaSRS Logo (for now)"/>
 </p>

 Hey there!
 Welcome to KoalaSRS, a fun and friendly Korean-only [spaced repetition system](https://en.wikipedia.org/wiki/Spaced_repetition) that's all about listening and speaking skills.
 We teach vocabulary using fully-formed sentences, not just boring word/definition pairs.
-KoalaSRS captures your voice input using speech-to-text and uses the super-smart GPT-3 for human-like test assessments and corrections.
-That means that the app is clever enough to mark your answers as "close enough" and can even give you optional feedback about _why_ you were wrong (Called "coaching"- UI is not built yet but early experiments are promising).
-It can explain sentences that don't make sense or have unknown vocabulary. 🧠
+KoalaSRS captures your voice input using speech-to-text and uses the super-smart GPT-4 for human-like test assessments and corrections.
+That means that the app is clever enough to mark your answers as "close enough" and can even give you optional feedback about _why_ you were wrong.
+It can explain sentences that don't make sense or have unknown vocabulary (WIP). 🧠

 ## Demo